locationtech/geomesa/docs/user/cli/ingest.rst

 The ``--threads`` argument can be used to increase local ingest speed.
 However, there can not be more threads than there are input files.
 The ``--threads`` argument is ignored for distributed ingest.

+The ``--force`` argument can be used to suppress any confirmation prompts (generally from converter inference), which can be useful when scripting commands.

 The ``<files>...`` argument specifies the files to be ingested. ``*`` may be used as a wild card in file paths.
 GeoMesa can handle **gzip**, **bzip** and **xz** file compression as long as the file extensions match the